-A member may have a legal right to recover benefit or healthcare costs from a third party as a result of a medical condition for which such costs were paid by Moda Health.
+A member may have a legal right to recover benefit or healthcare costs from a third party as a result of a medical condition for which such costs were paid by Moda Health, as administrator of the Plan.
 The Plan does not cover benefits for which a third party may be legally liable, except for those related to a motor vehicle accident (see section 11.4.3 for motor vehicle accident recovery).
 Because recovery from a third party may be difficult and take a long time, as a service to the member Moda Health will pay a member's expenses based on the understanding and agreement that Moda Health is entitled to be reimbursed from any recovery the member may receive for any benefits paid that are or may be recoverable from a third party, as defined below.

-The member agrees that Moda Health has the rights described in section 11.4.2.
+The member agrees that Moda Health, on behalf of the Plan, has the rights described in section 11.4.2.
 Moda Health may seek recovery under one or more of the procedures outlined in this section.
-The member agrees to do whatever is necessary to fully secure and protect, and to do nothing to prejudice, Moda Health's right of recovery or subrogation as discussed in this section.
+The member agrees to do whatever is necessary to fully secure and protect, and to do nothing to prejudice, Moda Health's right of recovery on behalf of the Plan or subrogation as discussed in this section.